OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 ```
 <!--partial-end-->

-It is not required to verify those signatures in the scope of the MVP.
+⚠️ **It is not required to verify those signatures in the scope of the MVP.**
+The details of those signatures are here just for the understanding purpose.

 #### Example of a Transmission Request